 Not quite!
 Dipladenia is a sub-species of Mandevilla.
 They look very similar and are often assumed to be the same plant.
 However, the difference is that Dipladenia is a smaller, bushier plant with wide glossy smooth leaves that prefer to grow hanging down.
 Mandevilla is a vertical climber with thinner leaves.

 Confusingly they are both called rock trumpets!
 Both Dipladenia and Mandevilla are perennial, not annual in warm climates.

 What Does Perennial Plant Mean?

 Perennial plants live for more than two years.
 They can be evergreen or deciduous.
-Deciduous plant loses their foliage in winter and die back to a root ball to survive the cold temperatures.
+The deciduous plant loses its foliage in winter and dies back to a root ball to survive the cold temperatures.
 Annual plants are ones that complete their lifecycle in one year.
 Annuals germinate, flower, set seeds, and die within the spring to autumn months.